 Not every rebrand is the same.

 Some are cosmetic refreshes.
 The business is healthy, but the identity feels dated or inconsistent.
-The goal is modernization without disruption.
+The goal is modernization without disruption — you keep the recognition and improve the polish.

 Some are strategic repositionings.
 The company has changed audience, pricing, offer, or ambition.
-The old identity may no longer carry the right meaning.
+The old identity may no longer carry the right meaning, so you keep selected equity and shift what it stands for.

 Some are reputation resets.
 The old identity is attached to confusion, poor perception, or a business model the company has outgrown.
-The rebrand must create distance.
+Here the rebrand must create distance, and you deliberately sacrifice recognition to escape the baggage.

 Refresh -> keep recognition, improve polish